calaldees/teachingWorkshops/teacherTraining/_pgcap.md

 Other perspectives

 * [Six Thinking Hats](https://www.youtube.com/watch?v=oHiwpz7r4wY)
+    * Could be a structure for group evaluation
+    * six thinking hats
+        * white hat	- facts/information
+        * yellow hat - optimism/good
+        * black hat - dangers/problems/devils-advocate
+        * red hat - feelings
+        * green hat - creatively/new-concepts
+        * blue hat - chair-the-meeting/process
+    * Whole team must be aligned with which hat they use
+    * Meetings should be chained to address segments for all 6 hats
+    * Commonly used in sprint retrospectives in professional software development

 * [Edward de Bono - discusses the Six Thinking Hats®](https://www.youtube.com/watch?v=o3ew6h5nHcc)
     * We have used argument to disucss - it is primitve